Frequently Asked Questions for Radiologic Technology

 Is there any required observation before my application may be submitted?

-How hard is it to be accepted?
+How difficult is it to be accepted?

 I have completed the general education requirements.
 Can I complete the program faster?